Updated March 11, 2022

 How do we reduce COVID transmissions in schools and other indoor group settings?

-Using multiple prevention strategies together is crucial for reducing COVID-19 spread in the delta era.
+Using multiple prevention strategies together is crucial for reducing COVID-19 spread.
 No single strategy is enough on its own, so we aim to do as many as possible with what we have.
 Here are the top evidence-based COVID risk reduction strategies:

 - Maximizing ventilation by: